 - 1 teaspoon sugar

-Spoon over rice or alone.
+- Spoon over jasmine rice or alone.
 Garnish with pepper strips or diced pieces.

 This site uses affiliate links, such as Amazon which pays this site a small commission if you purchase at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Read full info here.